 - 1. Houston Masonic Lodge No. 35

 - 2. ca. 1893

 - 3. Retail & Office; Victorian Romanesque

 - 4. Houston Lodge No. 35 was organized in 1854 and erected this building in 1893.
 It survived the fires of 1894 and 1939 on this block.
 This lodge was built on a foundation of 16 x 16 timbers of old heart pine in pegged wood construction.
 The upstairs lodge room was complete with kerosene lamps, a pot belly stove, and hardwood floors.
 In a closet in the anteroom there was a shaft for the 200-foot well with a bucket and rope.
 A marble cornerstone with the names of the building committee is placed on the Carroll Street wall of the building.
 The lower level was modified for use as a gas station in the early 1900's.
 Later it was Culpepper's grocery, Nippers Market and Risher's Restaurant.
 In the late 1980s and early 1990s it was Sinyard's Office Supply and Gifts.
 Today it is a hair salon.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements: Ground floor modified in the early 1900s for a gas station, a restaurant, and other retail uses.
 Portico added ca. 1975-1977.
 The original brick and stone details have been covered with stucco.